InviteRobot/terms/privacy-policy.md

 Feel free to contact us if you have any questions about InviteRobot’s Privacy Policy or practices.
 You may contact us at [hello@inviterobot.com](mailto:hello@inviterobot.com) or at our mailing address below:

 **InviteRobot**
-Julien Marchand
+Romain Petit
-69 rue Suarez, 73200 Albertville, FRANCE
+15 rue Jules Ferry, 73000 Chambéry, FRANCE

 ## The Gist